 - Roof Pitch – Roof access will increase the costs of the labor required to repair the roof.
 Quite simply put, work goes slower on a high, steep roof and requires harnesses, the rental of special equipment, and often times a larger workforce to lessen the points between crew on the roof, middle men, ground workers, etc. Some roofing crews will bid up to double their hourly rate ($50-$75/hr normally) on a highly-pitched roof, almost as a way to ‘hope’ not to get the job.

-- Problem Scope – You’ll also need to know the scope of the work if it involves simply replacing a few shingles and applying caulk or replacing rotted plywood sheathing ($15-$20 per sheet) and other repairs.
+- Scope of Work – You’ll also need to know the scope of the work if it involves simply replacing a few shingles and applying caulk or replacing rotted plywood sheathing ($15-$20 per sheet) and other repairs.

 Types of Commonly-Occurring Roofing Problems